 The American Bulldog is one of the fastest growing breeds in the United States, despite not being recognized by many breed registries.
-This powerful, intelligent dog can make an excellent companion for the right dog owner.
+This powerful, intelligent and loyal dog can make an excellent companion for the right dog owner.

 American Bulldog Breed Origin

 The American Bulldog's ancestry dates back to 1121 BC and it has existed in the United States since the 17th century.
 It has also been called the English White, White English, Alabama Bulldog, Southern Bulldog, Old Southern White, American Pit Bulldog, and Bulldog.
 The current name emerged in the 1980s.
-The dog was originally bred for bull, bear and buffalo baiting and as "catch dogs" in the Southeast.
+The dog was originally bred for bull, bear, and buffalo baiting and as "catch dogs" in the Southeast.
 Farmers used them for general protection and for catching big animals.

 Registry and Types

 Recognized by the American Bully Kennel Club, the American Bulldog consists of two main types: the Scott and the Johnson, named after the breeders who created them.
 Each type has its own distinct characteristics:

 - Johnson types tend to be larger and stockier with undershot lower jaws like an English Bulldog.
 Mostly white, they look like Bull Mastiffs or English Bulldogs.